redis/docs/content/operate/kubernetes/upgrade/openshift-cli.md

 ## Prerequisites

-The following steps ensure you have the minimum versions of all components necessary to upgrade to 7.8.2-6. **Without these minimum versions, the upgrade will freeze and require manual recovery.**
+The following steps ensure you have the minimum versions of all components necessary to upgrade to 7.8.2-6 or later. **Without these minimum versions, the upgrade will freeze and require manual recovery.**

 See the [troubleshooting](#troubleshooting) section for details on recovering a failed upgrade.

 ### Kubernetes version

-Check [Supported Kubernetes distributions]({{<relref "/operate/kubernetes/reference/supported_k8s_distributions" >}}) to make sure your Kubernetes distribution is supported by 7.8.2-6.
+Check [Supported Kubernetes distributions]({{<relref "/operate/kubernetes/reference/supported_k8s_distributions" >}}) to make sure your Kubernetes distribution is supported by your target operator version.
 If not, upgrade your Kubernetes distribution before upgrading the Redis operator.

 ### Redis operator version

-Your Redis Enterprise clusters must be running version 7.4.2-2 or later before upgrading to 7.8.2-6.
+Your Redis Enterprise clusters must be running version 7.4.2-2 or later before upgrading to 7.8.2-6 or later.
 See the [7.4 upgrade](https://redis.io/docs/latest/operate/kubernetes/7.4.6/upgrade/openshift-cli/) for detailed steps.

 ### Redis database version

-Your Redis databases must be running version 7.2 or later before upgrading your cluster version to 7.8.2-6.
+Your Redis databases must be running version 7.2 or later before upgrading your cluster version to 7.8.2-6 or later.
 See [upgrade databases](#upgrade-databases) for detailed steps.
 You can find your database version in the [REDB `spec.redisVersion` field]({{<relref "/operate/kubernetes/reference/redis_enterprise_database_api#redisversion" >}}).

 ### RHEL9-compatible modules

-Upgrading to Redis operator version 7.8.2-6 involves migrating your Redis Enterprise nodes to RHEL9 from either Ubuntu 18 or RHEL8.
+Upgrading to Redis operator version 7.8.2-6 or later involves migrating your Redis Enterprise nodes to RHEL9 from either Ubuntu 18 or RHEL8.
 If your databases use modules, you need to manually install modules compatible with RHEL9.

 To see which modules you have installed, run: